PabonD23/liri-node-app/README.md

         * Rotten Tomatoes Rating
         * Rotten Tomatoes URL

-4. 'node liri.js do-what-it-says'
+4. `node liri.js do-what-it-says`

     * Takes the text from random.txt and runs the song through the spotify-this-song command.

 ## Build with

-    -  Visual Studio Code
+    *  Visual Studio Code

 ## Copyright